• 16 min read

 The sunflower's bright yellow colour, reminiscent of sunlight, is also associated with joy, warmth, and hopefulness.
 This colour is often linked to feelings of happiness and cheer, further solidifying the sunflower's role as a symbol of hope.

-Over the years, the enduring nature of sunflowers and their consistent orientation towards light have made them symbolised trust, fidelity, and the anticipation of better days ahead.
+Over the years, the enduring nature of sunflowers and their consistent orientation towards light have made them symbolise trust, fidelity, and the anticipation of better days ahead.
 Their robust stature and cheerful appearance remind us of the importance of staying hopeful and positive, no matter the circumstances.

 6. Snowdrops (Galanthus nivalis)